aweymo-ui/python_obsidian/content/8_appendix.md

 ## Future Refinement

-- Expanding the list of features that the annotation extraction tool identifies and categorizes
+- Expanding the list of features that the annotation extraction tool identifies and categorizes, including:
     - Rectangle tools, capturing all of the text within the shape parameter
     - Typing tool notes
 - Resolving a tendency to merge words between line breaks without a space that needs adjustment
     - Relatedly, I experimented for quite a while to use different spell checkers for texts that had bad OCR (usually resulting from bad original scans) and the results were not very good.
-I decided to omit these types of tools from the current iteration and just do minimal adjustments to the beginning of the script that detect line breaks, remove whitespace and corrupted characters
+I decided to omit these types of tools from the current iteration and just do minimal adjustments to the beginning of the script that detect line breaks, remove whitespace and corrupted characters (although they don't always work)

 <div class="symbol-container">
     <p class="symbol">&#10042;</p>